timbledum/budgeting-webbook/docs/introduction-to-excel.md

 *Enter* mode is primarily useful as it allows you to insert *cell references* by using the arrow keys.
 The mode you are in can be found in the bottom left of the window and can be switched with `F2`.

 ![Enter vs. edit mode in Excel][ee]

+Seriously, I cannot emphasise how much I use this keyboard shortcut – this is how I start editing cells from the keyboard without overwriting the cell or reaching for the mouse.
+Once I am in the cell, I can effortlessly switch between enter mode (for selecting close cell references), and edit mode (for making tweaks to the formula).

 ### Excel alternatives